 Does your dog hide behind you at the park when other dogs approach?
-Does he bark in fear when new people visit your home?
+Does your pup bark in fear when new people visit your home?
 If so, you face a difficult challenge.
-Though you want to make sure that your pet is comfortable, you don’t want his nervous tendencies to prevent him from being exposed to new and exciting things.
+Though you want to make sure that your pet is comfortable, you don’t want their nervous tendencies to prevent them from being exposed to new and exciting human and dog friends.

 Here are 11 tips on how to introduce dogs to new people and other dogs:

-Introducing a shy or fearful dog to new people should be “a slow process,” says Donna Rose Whitney, a veterinary technician, dog trainer, AKC CGC/STAR evaluator and ABC mentor who owns Tailwaggers Dog Training Service in Farmington, Maine.
+Introducing a shy or fearful dog to new people should be “a slow process,” says Donna Rose Whitney, owner and head trainer at Tailwaggers Dog Training in Fairfield, Maine.
 Here are five tips on how to introduce dogs to new people in a comfortable, non-threatening way.

 If you’re having a new person come over to your home, you should keep your dog confined until everyone is settled in and sitting down, says Dr. Jessica Gramlich, a veterinarian.